SabrinaPau/02_python-basics/README.md

 In this Repository you can find Jupyter-Notebooks on the Python Basics that you should **work on together as Pair-Programmers**.

 ## Task
+Fork and clone this repository.
-Before you start, activate your nf_base environment.
+Activate your nf_base environment.

 Please work in pairs through all the notebooks in this particular order: